-2021 is the fourth year Social Sciences Week has been held.
+In 2021 we celebrated the fourth Social Sciences Week.
 The event began as a way of introducing the wider public to the Social Sciences, and uniting speakers from the breadth of disciplines covered by the Social Sciences.
 It was started by Associate Professor Dan Woodman, who remains chair of the event committee.